rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

 end
 ```

-But what if we wanted our program to keep track of multiple bank accounts?
+But what if we wanted to keep track of multiple bank accounts?

 ```ruby
 $alices_balance = 0